tckmn/macaroni-lang/README.md

 - Gotos are `\labelname`.
 They are allowed in the same places as labels are.
   Additionally, a goto without a label name (simply ``\``) will act as a "return" and jump back to the last place a goto was called from.

-## Variables

-The syntax for setting variables is the following:

-    :a 5

-This would set the variable `a` to `5`.
-You can set a variable to any full
-expression:

-    :a add multiply 3 pow 2 -1 2

-`a` would now be set to `3.5`.

-The default value of all variables is `0`.

 ## Common operations / combinations